typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

 This is a pretty specific method type; there are not too many implementations.
-Of course you can always perform a side effect; we don't track that in Scala's type system.
+Of course you can always perform a side effect; we don’t track that in Scala’s type system.
 But what can it return?
 Just `t`.

-Specifically, you can't return `null`:
+Specifically, you can’t return `null`:

 TODO error

-Well now, let's convert this type to Java:
+Well now, let’s convert this type to Java:

 ```java
 public <T> T holdOnNow(T t) {